Academic Presentations / Panel Discussions

 “Sheathing the Sword of War: Law and the Constraints on the Use of Armed Force,” Toward Critical Mass: Conference on International, Transnational and Comparative Law, University of Toronto, January 2009.

-Interviewed to discuss the legal issues relating to economic sanctions against Russia on CNN-Brazil by Heloisa Villela, March 12, 2022.
+Interviewed for and quoted in discussion of the legal issues relating to economic sanctions against Russia on CNN-Brazil by Heloisa Villela, March 12, 2022.

 Radio interview, “Why Canada Should Rethink its Approach to Economic Sanctions,” Global News – CHED Radio Edmonton, Canada, March 8, 2022.